What to do with a busted shower?

 Remember that the goal here was to simply fix a leaking shower curb to make the traditionally waterproofed shower watertight.

 Step THREE: Install the tile

 Installing shower floor tile is easy if the base is properly sloped.
 You just a matter of making sure the grout lines all line up.
-The client for this project chose small round porcelain penny tile, which actually takes extra special care to install without visible seams.
+The client for this project chose small round porcelain penny tile.
+This takes extra special care to install without visible seams.

-Although every sheet of mosaic tile is identical in a perfect world, in the real world each sheet is slightly different.
-Slight irregularities in the factory placement of the edge pieces means that some seams will be wider than others unless you carefully lay everything out first.
-The trick is to test fit each sheet of tile to find just the right perfect orientation for each one.
+Every sheet of mosaic tile is identical in a perfect world.
+In the real world however, each sheet is slightly different.
+Slight irregularities in the factory placement of the edge pieces means that some seams will be wider than others.
+So you need to carefully lay everything out first.
+The trick is to test fit every sheet of tile beforehand to find just the right perfect seamless fit.

 Step FOUR: Re-Install glass and appreciate the results!

 The main challenge to repairing the waterproofing on a leaky shower curb is managing to do it without changing the shower dimensions in any way.

 Frameless glass doors and partitions are expensive and cut to the exact dimensions of the finished tile work.
 You can’t re-install the original glass unless replacing the tile didn’t change any of the measurements.
 Like, at all.